 Weight Regain After Bariatric Surgery

-Obesity is a life-limiting disorder associated with some comorbidities.
-Currently, more than two-thirds of Americans are overweight (BMI ≥ 25 kg/m2) and over one-third are obese (BMI ≥ 30 kg/m2).
-Worldwide, 500 million adults are obese, estimated to increase to 1.12 billion by 2030.
+Presently, more than two-thirds of Americans are obese (BMI ≥ 25 kg/m2), and over one-third are obese (BMI ≥ 30 kg/m2).
+Expected to increase to 1.12 billion by 2030 worldwide, 500 million adults are obese.
+Weight Regain after Bariatric Surgery Obesity is a life-limiting disorder associated with some comorbidities.

-Manpreet S. Mundi, M.D., with Endocrinology, Diabetes, Metabolism, and Nutrition at Mayo Clinic’s campus in Rochester, Minnesota, says, “Although there are many ways to lose weight in the short term.
-Unfortunately, less than 20 percent of individuals who try to lose weight can achieve and maintain a 10 percent reduction over a year, with the majority gaining it back within three to five years.
+At Mayo Clinic’s campus in Rochester, Minnesota, it says, “If there are many ways to lose weight in the short term, with the majority gaining it back within three to five years, Manpreet S. Mundi, M.D., with endocrinology, diabetes, metabolism, and nutrition, less than 20 percent of individuals who try to lose weight can achieve and uphold 10 percent decrease over a year.

 Weight Regain After Bariatric Surgery

-“With regain of weight, individuals experience a relapse of weight-related medical comorbidities, thus contributing once more to socioeconomic and direct health care costs.
+After Bariatric Surgery Weight Regain thus contributing once more to socioeconomic and direct health care costs.
+Individuals experience a setback of weight-related medical comorbidities with regain of weight.
 This series of weight loss and regain is frustrating to individuals.
 Despite our understanding of the biological and behavioral defenses mounted by the body to maintain weight, there still exists a real gap for individuals who are directly affected.”

 Weight-loss (bariatric) surgery is now the most effective way to lose weight and has the highest rates of weight maintenance in the extended term.
 The Swedish Obese Subjects study remained an early reporter of bariatric surgery, foremost to sustainable weight loss and decreased overall mortality compared to lifestyle intervention alone.
 Results of the survey remained published in The New England Journal of Medicine in 2007.